vardhan341/api-docs/rest-api/content/surveyrun.md

 {% api-method-path-parameters %}
 {% api-method-parameter name="id" type="integer" required=true %}
-The ID of the invoice to fetch.
+The ID of the surveyrun to fetch.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}
 {% endapi-method-request %}